Powering Reliable BCDR with Axcient’s Cloud and Data Center Security

 Accessibility is necessary for business continuity.
 During a cyberattack, data loss incident, or natural disaster, cloud data, specifically backups, are critical to recovery.
 On average, the Axcient cloud boasts 99.999% reliability, which translates to less than five minutes of downtime per year.

 Proprietary Silent Data Corruption Protection uses end-to-end checksums to “tag” data with strongly verifiable identifiers and creates redundant copies to ensure further cloud data access.
 These tagged, signed, and encrypted copies are stored on physically separate devices to provide the highest degree of data integrity assurance.
-Another one of Axcient’s proprietary technologies, Chain-Free backup, provides unlimited data storage and retention for our MSP partners.
+Another one of Axcient’s proprietary technologies, Chain-Free backup, provides nearly unlimited data storage and long-term retention for our MSP partners.
 MSPs can meet long-term compliance requirements without chain reseeding, data bloat, storage overages, or any of the other complications that come with legacy chain-based backups.
 The data is always saved, stored, backed up, and available in the Axcient cloud.

 #3: Is your cloud data highly resilient and secure?